 SECTION 5.
 EFFECTIVE DATE.
-Sections 1 and 5 shall take effect on March 1, 2021.
-Sections 2, 3 and 4 shall take effect on the first day of the month following publication in the Wisconsin Administrative Register as provided in s.
+This rule takes effect on the first day of the month following publication in the Wisconsin Administrative Register as provided in s.
 227.22 (2) (intro.), Stats.

 SECTION 6.
 BOARD ADOPTION.
-This rule was approved and adopted by the State of Wisconsin Natural Resources Board on December 11, 2019.
+This rule was approved and adopted by the State of Wisconsin Natural Resources Board on [DATE].

-Dated at Madison, Wisconsin .
+Dated at Madison, Wisconsin \\\\\.